bjesus/muxile/README.md

 ## Putting tmux on your mobile

 Muxile is a tmux plugin that lets you move your running tmux session to your phone, without needing any app.
-It's great if you want to keep watching a long-running task, re-run it if it fails, and run other commands.
-It can also be used to share your session with a friend temporarily.
+Use it to keep watching a long-running process, to re-run it if it fails, or to just control your terminal remotely.
+You can also be used to quickly share your session with someone.

 https://user-images.githubusercontent.com/55081/128633692-59978412-d319-4059-b935-779072446d93.mp4